Consecutive fifths: Hidden consecutives

+Horn fifths

 An important acceptable case of hidden fifths in the common practice period are horn fifths.
 Horn fifths arise from the limitation of valveless brass instruments to the notes of the harmonic series (hence their name).
 In all but their extreme high registers, these brass instruments are limited to the notes of the major triad.
 The typical two-instrument configuration would have the high instrument playing a scalar melody against a lower instrument confined to the notes of the tonic chord.
 Horn fifths occur when the upper voice is on the first three scale degrees.

 Traditional horn fifths actually come in pairs.
 Begin with the upper instrument on the third scale degree and the lower instrument on the tonic.
 Then move the upper instrument to the second scale degree and the second instrument down to the fifth scale degree.
 Because the distance from 5 up to 2 is a perfect fifth, we have just created a hidden fifth by descending motion.
 The first instrument can then complete its descent to 1 as the lower instrument moves to 3.
 The second hidden fifth of the pair is obtained by making the upward maneuver a mirror image of the downward maneuver.
 These direct fifths are preferable to other less acceptable voice-leading alternatives including doubling the third scale degree at the octave, and limiting the low instrument to the use of only the first and fifth scale degrees.
 Although traditional horn fifths come in pairs and in passing, the acceptability of horn fifths has been generalized to any situation of hidden fifths where the top voice moves by step.